cbirdsong/wp-spelunker/.wordpress-org/readme.txt

 Requires at least: 5.0
 Tested up to: 5.7
 Requires PHP: 7.3
-Stable tag: 0.3.0
+Stable tag: 0.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays a list of the page templates and blocks your site is using.
+Displays a list of stuff your site is using.

 == Description ==